Leonid Bykovets

 Guards Colonel Leonid Alexandrovich Bykovets (Леонид Александрович Быковец, 14 December 1921 – 7 July 1997) was a Soviet airman who was awarded the title of Hero of the Soviet Union in 1945 for valour during the German-Soviet War.

 Early life

 Bykovets was born in Kolomna, near Moscow in the Soviet Union in 1921 into a working class family.
-He graduated from high school in 1937 at the age of 16 and worked as a projectionist in his home town.
+He graduated from high school in 1937 at the age of 16 and worked as a projectionist in his hometown.
 He got his pilot's licence two years later in 1939, and joined the Red Air Force as a volunteer in 1940.

 German-Soviet War

 Just before the dawn of German-Soviet War in 1941, he graduated from military flight school, and was assigned to a combat unit in December 1942.
 He joined the Communist Party of the Soviet Union the following year.

 From his first aerial combat engagement in late 1942 until May 1945, Bykovets made 220 sorties and shot down 19 enemy aircraft while flying solo and four as part of a group.
 During the course of the war he received the Order of Lenin, the Order of Alexander Nevsky, two Orders of the Great Patriotic War, both first class, two Orders of the Red Star and was awarded the Order of the Red Banner an unprecedented four times.

 He also received the title of Hero of the Soviet Union in August 1945 for "the exemplary performance of command assignments at the front against the Nazi invaders and for displaying courage and heroism".
 He finished the war with the rank of Guards Senior Lieutenant.